Mar 14, 2026 · 20 min read

 When to Use OLAP

-Because of its strength in analysis, OLAP is best used whenever an organization needs to derive insights from data beyond simple reporting.
-Here are scenarios and use-cases for when OLAP makes sense:
+Use OLAP whenever an organization needs to derive insights from data beyond simple reporting:

-On the other hand, OLAP is not the right choice for handling real-time transactions or very rapid updates to individual records.
+OLAP is not the right choice for handling real-time transactions, very rapid updates to individual records, or small-scale simple data tasks where the architectural overhead isn't justified.

 When to Use OLTP

-OLTP systems should be your choice whenever you need to process transactions reliably and quickly as part of day-to-day operations.
-Key situations for OLTP include:
+Use OLTP whenever you need to process transactions reliably and quickly as part of day-to-day operations:

 Conclusion